-Looking for a natural wedding look, or want to use organically grown blooms?
+Looking for natural Scottish wedding flowers or want to use organic grown blooms?
 Come to Mayfield Flowers for a beautiful selection of flowers that will make your special day.
 I provide a full wedding floristry service as well as DIY buckets of flowers.
 You may also be interested in our DIY wedding workshop.

 & loose flowers

 All bouquets are hand-picked to order so freshness is guaranteed and carefully conditioned so you get a good vase life, available April-October.
 We offer gift bouquets, loose flowers to arrange yourself and a subscription service.

 All our workshops are practical and informal and you’ll leave with top tips, inspiration and great looking arrangements.
 Why not treat someone (even yourself!) to a wonderful day out in the beautiful setting of Mayfield Flower farm.